Profitero-Data-Alchemists/katas-2023/context_viewpoint/README.md

 > *The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another*

 In the first phase we want to enable users interaction with the system in general.
 To make this possible, we have introduced the following components:
-- **Road Warrior UI**: This is a web application, and all static content is hosted on a global Content Delivery Network (CDN).
+- **Road Warrior UI**: This is a web application, with all static content hosted on a global Content Delivery Network (CDN).
 - **Gateway API**: This component operates as a REST API, serving as a centralized entry point for all external incoming requests.
 Its responsibilities include user authentication and the orchestration of business logic across microservices.
 - To verify user identity **Gateway API** interacts with **Identity API**.